 Give Thanks by Giving Back Around Michigan

 This is a wonderful opportunity to make sure everyone in Michigan can enjoy a delicious meal during the holidays.
 Meals on Wheels is committed to providing nutritious food to seniors who have limited mobility or who may not be able to cook for themselves.
 Volunteer opportunities include pantry work, cooking, administrative duties and delivering food.
-You can apply here to volunteer as an individual or as a group.
+You can find more details about volunteering here.

 For families with sick children in the hospital, Ronald McDonald House provides a home-away-from-home.
 To keep families comfortable and feeling as normal as possible, consider taking a shift at a local Ronald McDonald House.
 You can greet families, answer phones and keep kitchen and public areas clean and organized.
 Love cooking?
 Make a home-cooked meal to share with residents.
 Certain tasks require volunteers to be 18 or older, so if you want to get the whole family involved, consider hosting a fundraiser or donating common household items to the house.
-Sign up here to help out in the Mid-Michigan location (or head here to see locations around the state).
+Find the location nearest you.

 Service through Volunteers of America supports our nation’s veterans, homeless, seniors and many others in need.
 Activities you can participate in include sorting clothes for the homeless, serving meals and helping with administrative work.
 With opportunities available statewide and year-round, there is something for everyone looking to support their community.
 You can apply to volunteer, here.